krakenjs/jsx-pragmatic/README.md

 #### Render in a Preact app

-Or if we're using the same component in React, we can render it as a React component:
+Or if we're using the same component in Preact, we can render it as a Preact component:

 ```javascript
 /* @jsx node */